umaramjad345/30_Most_Important_JS_String_Methods/README.md

 # 30_Most_Important_JS_String_Methods
-These are the most important, frequently used, built-in Javascript Array Methods.
+These are the most important, frequently used, built-in Javascript String Methods.